Sequential Fair Resource Allocation under a Markov Decision Process Framework: Experimental Results

 \subsection{Reinforcement Learning Results}

 We investigate learning an allocation strategy using RL under the Symmetric setting.
+We train the RL allocation policy without access to any demand distribution information (e.g., expectation).
 We consider $N=10$ agents, $T=10$ and varying budget size sampled from $\text{Uniform}(0.4,0.8)$.
 We use the Soft Actor-Critic (SAC)~\cite{HaarnojaZAL18,SpinningUp2018} method with automatic entropy tuning~\cite{HaarnojaZAL18b} to learn a policy (See Appendix~\ref{app:rldetails}).
 The results averaged over $200$ experiment rollouts for five random seeds are reported in Table~\ref{tb:rl}, for two cases where we expect to have $2$ and $4$ per-agent arrivals.
 We observe that while the RL policy is not able to match the hindsight performance, it outperforms SAFFE-D and other approaches in terms of Log-NSW under sparse ($2$ per-agent) arrivals.
 With denser ($4$ per-agent) arrivals, the RL policy performs slightly worse than SAFFE-D while still outperforming others.
 These observations are in line with other experiments illustrating the close-to-optimal performance of SAFFE-D especially in settings with more arrivals.